prithwijitc/Noise-Supression-Challenge/README.md

 | 15            | 0.973417992     | 0.97344783       | 0.973501638       |
 | 20            | 0.986519376     | 0.986543351      | 0.987445381       |

-#### Table: The STOI score for the NSNet2 model on male speech with different additive noise
+#### Table 4: The STOI score for the NSNet2 model on male speech with different additive noise

 | **SNR value** | **White Noise** | **Babble Noise** | **Factory Noise** |
 |:-------------:|:---------------:|:----------------:|:-----------------:|